stanford-oval/genie-cloud/doc/nlp-api.md

 ### Response fields

-- `status`: `ok` on success, or absent on failure
+- `result`: `ok` on success, or absent on failure
-- `result`: a human-readable string indicating what actually happened to the sentence
+- `message`: a human-readable string indicating what actually happened to the sentence
 - `example_id`: if the sentence was added to the database, this is the ID of the newly created training example